tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 ### 3. Student Do: House Regression (15 min)

-In this activity, students will perform linear regression on the cost of housing as compared to total square footage.
+In this activity, students will perform linear regression on the cost of housing as related to total square footage.

 **Files:**